 College of Health Solutions policies

-The College of Health Solutions translates health research and discovery into practice and prepares students to address the challenges facing people who wish to stay healthy, improve their health, and manage chronic disease.
-Programs are offered in biomedical informatics and biomedical diagnostics, kinesiology, sports and exercise science, health care delivery, nutrition, population health, and speech and hearing science.
-Students, faculty and staff at the College of Health Solutions work together toward a common goal of improving health outcomes by optimizing health and human performance across the life span and addressing systems of health care and health needs of populations.
-Graduates of the college are uniquely prepared to make an impact in the health workforce and shift the focus of health from sickness to wellness.
+The College of Health Solutions translates health research and discovery into practice and prepares students to address the challenges facing people who wish to stay healthy, improve their health and manage chronic disease.
+Programs are offered in a wide variety of disciplines, such as biomedical informatics and biomedical diagnostics, kinesiology, sports and exercise science, health sciences, health care administration and policy, nutrition, population health, and speech and hearing science.
+Students, faculty and staff at Health Solutions work together toward a common goal of improving health outcomes by optimizing health and human performance across the life span and addressing systems of health care and health needs of populations.
+Graduates of the college are distinctly prepared to make an impact in the health workforce and shift the focus of health from sickness to wellness.

-The College of Health Solutions is on a mission to improve the mental and physical health of both larger and immediate communities by better understanding the challenges that individuals and populations face, while striving to be part of the solution.
-The college is committed to the idea that every member of society should have the opportunity for good health and wellness throughout their life span.
-In an effort to actualize this ideal, the college embraces and supports greater justice, diversity, equity and inclusion in everything it does, including teaching, research, service and clinical practice.
+Health Solutions has a mission to improve the mental and physical health of its larger and immediate communities by better understanding the challenges that individuals and populations face, while striving to be part of the solution.
+The college is committed to the idea that every member of society should have the opportunity for good health and wellness throughout their lifespan.
+In an effort to actualize this ideal, the college embraces and supports inclusive excellence in everything it does, including teaching, research, service and clinical practice.

-Students can learn more about the College of Health Solutions’ commitments to justice, equity, diversity and inclusion.
+Students can learn more about Health Solutions' commitments to justice, equity, diversity and inclusion.

 Academic integrity

 Academic honesty is expected of all students in all examinations, papers, laboratory work, academic transactions and records.
-The ASU Academic Integrity policy is strictly enforced, and for students found in violation of this policy, possible sanctions include appropriate grade penalties, loss of registration privileges, disqualification and dismissal.
+The ASU academic integrity policy is strictly enforced, and for students found in violation of this policy, possible sanctions include appropriate grade penalties, loss of registration privileges, disqualification and expulsion.

-For more information on graduate-specific policies, students should refer to College of Health Solutions policies, and they should review the Graduate College's policies and resources for academic integrity.
+For more information, undergraduate students should refer to the college's undergraduate student forms and policies site, and graduate students should review the Graduate College's policies and resources for academic integrity.

 Notice of nondiscrimination